-The origins of soccer in Philadelphia, part 6: The first league
+The origins of soccer in Philadelphia, part 7: Philly’s first league continues to grow

 Our series continues with the start of Philadelphia’s first organized soccer league, the Pennsylvania Football Union, in 1889.